“Do something productive, be someone to trust, grow a diverse community, NOW,

 - Environmental Construction Training

 Using empowering techniques, case managers offer a hands-joined approach to help students become as effective as possible so they can support themselves and their families, with less need for outside help by reducing barriers, enhancing strengths, and doing only what is needed.
-A hands-joined approach allows students to participate in the design of their experience, by working together with the case manager to create clear, specific, attainable, and beneficial goals.
+A hands-joined approach allows students to participate in the design of their experience, by working together with case managers to create clear, specific, attainable, and beneficial goals.

 OOASIS Outstanding Student Nomination